Lumonike/stingkey/README.md

 # Learning Git

 learning it properly this time.
-Yo this is fire :O